Payment of Bonus Act

-- The Register is showing the computation of allocating surplus in respective Form.
+- The register should show the computation of allocating surplus in respective Form.

 - The register should be maintained with the payment of the bonus to the employees.

-- To co-operate with the Inspector, by producing the records maintained before inspection and such other information as may be required by them.
+- The records should be maintained before inspection and such other information should be stored.

 Rights of Employers

-The following rights to be claimed out by the employers are explained below:
+The following rights to be claimed out by the employers:

-- Right to notice any disputes relating to application or interpretation of any provision of the Act, to the Labor Court or Labor Tribunal.
+- Right to notice any disputes relating to application or interpretation of any provision of the Act, to the Labour Court or Labour Tribunal.

 - Right to make a valid deduction from the bonus due to an employee, such as festival bonus paid and financial loss created by the misbehaviour of the workers.